 Adrenocortical Cancer Alternate Names:

-Regardless of size, approximately 1 per 1500 adrenal tumors is malignant.
-The evaluation of these incidentalomas, therefore, focuses on:
+Regardless of size, approximately 1 per 1500 adrenal tumors are malignant.
+The evaluation of these incidentalomas, therefore, focuses on

 Radical surgical excision is the treatment for individuals with localized malignancies and remains the only method by which long-term disease-free survival may be achieved.

-Median survival for anaplastic adrenal cancer is 5 months as compared with a median survival of 40 months for differentiated adrenal cancers.
+Median survival for anaplastic adrenal cancer is five months compared to a median survival of 40 months for differentiated adrenal cancers.